maciejhirsz/crayon/README.md

 # Rippl

 Rippl is a simple html5 canvas library written in CoffeeScript.
-Ripple works is written as AMD intended to use with require.js.
+Ripple can be used either as standalone library or as AMD with require.js.

 ## Basic use